KSPS offers a year-round slate of poetry programs that bring writers and readers together through readings, open mics, and craft-focused events.

 Featured Reading + Open Mic Series

-When: Second Tuesday of each month (February–October)
+When: Second Tuesday of each month (January–October)

 Time: 6:30–8:00 PM ET